JEinOKC/songelo/README.md

-# Music-Elo Frontend
+# Songelo Frontend

-This is the frontend for the Music-Elo project, built with React.
+This is the frontend for the Songelo project, built with React.
 It connects to the backend for Spotify authentication and displays related data.

 ## Prerequisites